 Meanwhile, across the Atlantic, JetClub Europe has announced plans to add the electric eFlyer 800 to the European fleet by 2025.
 The all-electric twin turboprop will enable the company to offer a more sustainable, environmentally friendly travel option to members.
 It will be able to carry up to seven passengers with operating costs that are just one-fifth of those for a traditional twin turboprop.
 And with a 500 nm range, it is ideal for commuter hops around the continent.
 Jet It co-founder and JetClub CEO Virshal Hiremath has said that he expects it to be a key addition to their fleets in Europe and Southeast Asia.
 While specifics about the order are not available, Gonzales says they have an order for “a very large number of electric aircraft”.
 The eFlyer is not yet certified and so its introduction remains several years away.
 However, Gonzales says that the company is “always mindful of the environment and always mindful of the direction the aviation industry is moving” and so they want to ensure that they are prepared for those changes.

 In other developments, Jet It has established its own in-house FAA Part 145 maintenance and overhaul facility in Millington, TN.
 Previously the company had partnered with Honda for all maintenance needs.
-As the company has grown - membership numbers are expected to pass 200 by the end of Q2 2022 - Gonzales says it is more efficient for them to have their own specialized facility.
+As the company has grown - employee numbers are expected to pass 200 by the end of Q2 2022 - Gonzales says it is more efficient for them to have their own specialized facility.
 They have completely gutted and renovated a 40,000 square-foot hangar to create the facility and be able to service their aircraft more efficiently.

 Jet It has also begun to offer aircraft management services for HondaJet owners and Gonzales is very pleased to welcome Shelbey Hooker to the Jet It team as Director of Aircraft Management Services.
 Hooker was named one of the NBAA’s Top 40 Under 40 in 2021.